 If yeast is added, these processes are greatly accelerated, but to the detriment of the quality of the bread and its digestibility.

 Vegetables that are not on the plan may not be eaten initially.
+Potatoes are not listed on any plan as they are considered a starch.

 Products from soy groups 1 and 3 can be eaten on the same day, but not at the same meal, because they have a different amino acid ratio.

 3 tablespoons per day should be the minimum.
 Experiment.
 Many of our clients consume more oil and feel the benefits.
+After the first 16 days, your coach will advise you about oils.

 Never heat cold-pressed oils.
 They will lose their taste and the quality of their ingredients.
 We recommend extra virgin coconut oil or ghee for heating at higher temperatures.
 They are very heat-resistant and are often used for frying.